 One you have the mint planted in a 5 gallon bucket, take the bucket and submerge it into the ground in your garden.
 This will make sure the roots are not able to spread and grow new shoots to take over your garden and your other vegetables.

-I know it's not that pretty, but you get the idea.
-Put some stones around the bucket so you can't see the bucket.
-Once the other vegetables grow in in front of the mint you'll never know the mint is planted in a bucket in the ground.
+I know it’s not that pretty, but you get the idea.
+We live out in the country, well the country for this Queen’s girl, and our garden is pretty rustic.
+Put some stones around the bucket so you can’t see the bucket.
+Once the other vegetables grow in in front of the mint you’ll never know the mint is planted in a bucket in the ground.
 And the best part, the mint stays contained in the bucket and still grows beautifully.

 Water the mint frequently the first year.
 Keep the soil damp but don’t soak it.
 If your mint is in the direct sun, you’ll want to water it more directly.
 Try to harvest the mint before the flowers appear.
 That’s what everyone says, be we enjoy our mint all summer long.
 We just pick around the flowers.